 Preparing the building for opening

-In order to ensure that those attending the place of worship are able to adhere to the statutory guidance, and good practice, including hand and respiratory hygiene, those managing the building may wish to consider introducing some or all of the following measures as appropriate:
+In order to ensure good practice is adhered to by those attending, including hand and respiratory hygiene, those managing the building may wish to consider introducing some or all of the following measures as appropriate:

-- The necessary actions to mitigate any risks identified in the risk assessment;
+- taking the necessary actions to mitigate any risks identified in any risk assessment

-- Consider using a notification or organisation process to manage attendance at the place of worship or outdoor worship such as asking people to notify you of their intention to attend
+- using a notification or organised process to manage attendance at the place of worship or outdoor worship such as asking people to notify you of their intention to attend

-- Consider working with other places of worship to stagger opening times to reduce the pressure on one building;
+- working with other places of worship to stagger opening times to reduce the pressure on one building

-- Consider whether you will need people to manage the entrances, exits and the main body of the building when it is open;
+- deciding whether you will need people to manage the entrances, exits and the main body of the building when it is open

-- To avoid people congregating in confined spaces, identifying entry and exit points and a one-way-system within the building.
-Any changes should take into account reasonable adjustments to accommodate those who need them, such as disabled worshippers;
+- making sure that any changes take into account reasonable adjustments to accommodate those who need them, such as disabled worshippers

-- Access to the building should not be determined or prioritised by gender.
+- ensuring that access to the building is not determined or prioritised by gender

-- Consider using barriers or screens or other rooms to separate worshippers
+- using barriers or screens or other rooms to separate worshippers and different activities

-- Introduce signage and floor markings to guide worshippers.
-Display posters to build awareness of physical distancing and social distancing and good hand hygiene.
+- introduce signage and floor markings to guide worshippers.
+Display posters to build awareness of social distancing and good hand hygiene

 - places of worship who belong to a denomination or grouping at regional or national level should contact their representative body for further guidance on how to reopen safely.

 Those in charge of running a place of worship should ensure they engage with their worshippers and with the wider community to explain what activity is permitted and what is still prohibited.

 Members of faith groups that don’t have a formal place of worship should continue to stay at home to pray in their own homes and engage with their faith group using virtual means or organise outdoor worship in line with the guidance.

 Using the building

-- Where practical, non-fire doors should be kept open to prevent people form touching handles
+- Where practical, non-fire doors should be kept open to prevent people from touching handles.

-- Individuals should also avoid touching property belonging to others such as shoes which, if removed, should be placed and collected by their owner while adhering to social distancing principles.
+- Individuals should avoid touching property belonging to others such as shoes, which, if removed, should be placed and collected by their owner while adhering to social distancing principles.

-- Books, reusable and communal resources e.g. prayer mats, service sheets or devotional material should be removed from use.
-Items owned by the individual to aid worship e.g. a prayer mat or religious text, may be brought in but must be removed again.
+- Books, reusable and communal resources e.g. prayer mats, service sheets, cups or plates should be removed from use.

 - No food or drink should be made available except if they are an essential part of the worship or ceremony.

 - Faith leaders should discourage cash giving and continue to use online giving and resources where possible minimising contact around transactions.
-Regular cleaning and hygiene should be maintained, and gloves worn to handle cash offerings where giving in this way continues.
+Regular cleaning (on GOV.UK) and hand hygiene should be maintained, and gloves worn to handle cash offerings where giving in this way continues.

-The number who can practice prayer, at one time will depend on the size and the layout of the building.
+The number who can attend at one time will depend on the size and the layout of the building.
 The legal requirement is that all reasonable measures are taken to ensure a distance of 2 metres is kept between those attending.
 A distance of less than 2 metres is permissible with additional protections, Read the guidance.
 For the purposes of this guidance attendees should maintain 2 metre distance except where usual practices require less than 2 metres is maintained and practices cannot be reasonably adapted.
-This means a distance of 2 metres between members of different households, not necessarily between each individual person (as members of the same household can safely sit together, this would include a carer and the person assisted by the carer).
+This means a distance of 2 metres between members of different extended households, not necessarily between each individual person (as members of the same or extended household can safely sit together, this would include a carer and the person assisted by the carer).
 The maximum number who can attend an organised gathering outdoors is 30.

 COVID-19 is mainly spread between people who are in close contact with one another and by droplets produced when an infected person coughs or sneezes.
 It can also spread through contact with a surface or object that has the virus on it